bluedev41/bluedev41/README.md

 ## 𝐖𝐡o am I?

-I am a chief of MONKEY-DEV team and an agent of a marketing company.
+I am a chief of Blancian team and an agent of a marketing company.

 ## Are you interested in my profile